-MY COLLECTION ***** HERE ***** HISTORIC :GONE WITH THE WIND" ASSOCIATED CASED PAIR OF 80 BORE WILLIAM THOMAS GUNMAKER LONDON GUNMAKER DUELING PISTOLS W/ ACCESSORIES & PROVENANCE !
+MY COLLECTION ***** HERE ***** HISTORIC :"GONE WITH THE WIND" CASED MATCHED PAIR OF 80 BORE WILLIAM THOMAS OF LONDON GUNMAKER DUELING PISTOLS W/ ACCESSORIES AND PROVENANCE !

 Price: ONLY $100,000.00 WITH FULL DOCUMENTATION !